dormeir999/flightstats_scraper/README.md

 ### Deployment: ###

-The airpot data csv file needs to be inputed as the first argument.
+Run flightstats-scraper.py with the airpot data csv file as argument.

 ### Testing: ###